Register to start your wonderful education journey!

 Computer Science in a Digital Business Context

-This approach prepares professionals to use technical skills in practical, commercial settings where technology drives value and supports strategic decision-making.
+It prepares professionals to apply technical skills in practical, commercial settings.
+Technology is used to create value and support informed decision-making.

 1. Technology for business value

 In a digital business context, computer science is about using technology to solve business problems and create value.
-It focuses on how software, data, and digital systems can improve customer experience, streamline operations, support smarter decisions, and drive growth.
+Business IT jobs in SA focus on how software and digital systems can improve customer experience and streamline operations

 2. From coding to digital products